MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-assign-data-objects.md

 ---
 title: Assign data to objects in Data Activator
-description: Learn how to assign data to objects in data mode for Data Activator.
+description: Learn how to assign data to objects in data mode for Data Activator and improve your data management capabilities.
 author: davidiseminger
 ms.author: davidi
-ms.topic: conceptual
+ms.topic: conceptual-article
 ms.custom:
-ms.search.form: Data Activator Data Mode ms.date: 11/16/2023
+ms.search.form: Data Activator Data Mode ms.date: 09/04/2024
 ---

 # Assign data to objects in Data Activator